aglitchman/defold-ld50-game/README.md

-# Welcome to Defold
+# LD50 Template

-This project was created from the "empty" project template.
+This project was created from the "example" project from Scene3D, https://github.com/indiesoftby/defold-scene3d.

-The settings in ["game.project"](defold://open?path=/game.project) are all the default.
-A bootstrap empty ["main.collection"](defold://open?path=/main/main.collection) is included.

-Check out [the documentation pages](https://defold.com/learn) for examples, tutorials, manuals and API docs.

-If you run into trouble, help is available in [our forum](https://forum.defold.com).

-Happy Defolding!

----
+Currently, it contains only the basic setup of 3D game.

+## License

+Apache 2.0 License.